MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/manage/sms_g_system_advancedthreatprotectionhealthstatus-server-wmi-class.md

 ---
 # SMS_G_System_AdvancedThreatProtectionHealthStatus Server WMI Class
-The  `SMS_G_System_AdvancedThreatProtectionHealthStatus` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents Microsoft Defender Advanced Threat Protection (ATP) client health status.
+The  `SMS_G_System_AdvancedThreatProtectionHealthStatus` Windows Management Instrumentation (WMI) class is an SMS Provider server class, in Configuration Manager, that represents Microsoft Defender for Endpoint client health status.

  The following syntax is simplified from Managed Object Format (MOF) code and includes all inherited properties.